elastisys/compliantkubernetes/docs/operator-manual/cluster-sizing.md

 ## Monitoring

-Monitoring stack (InfluxDB) can handle 2500 metrics per second while provisioned with 4 CPUs and 16 GB of memory.
+Monitoring stack (Thanos) can handle 6000 metrics per second in our standard configuration.
+This can be increased on demand.

 ## Logging